webida/webida-client/common/src/webida/plugins/workbench/ui/doc/Readme.md

 * You can make new Editor easily by inheriting from exsisting EditorPart Classes.
 (Such as EditorPart, TextEditor..)
 * By introducing EditorContext, you can choose the editor you prefer.
 (Codemirror, ace, ... etc)
 * By refactoring and distributing code to their Classes, now codes has become more maintainable.

+### Usage ###
+* In order to implement new editor using extension point, You have to use extension point "webida.common.editors:editor" then specify your Part Module's path at "editorPart" property.
+* Then, in your Part Module's file you have to extend EditorPart and implement it.
+(That's all!)
+* See "webida.editor.test-editor" plug-in's plugin.json and TestEditor.js

 ![Parts](https://raw.githubusercontent.com/webida/webida-client/master/common/src/webida/plugins/workbench/ui/doc/Parts.png).